Skowhegan History House

 Miss Coburn trained as a botanist and became a writer on that subject.
 She later published a number of works of her poetry and informational pieces.
 Later in life she took on the huge task of writing a comprehensive history of Skowhegan, published in 1941 as Skowhegan on the Kennebec.

 In the process of this writing, she accumulated a large volume of Skowhegan memorabilia and museum quality objects.
 Her purpose in acquiring the Tilton cottage was to create a space to keep and display her own material as well as many donations of important historic items from other Skowhegan families.
-The restored cottage was filed with antiques, furnishings and items of everyday living.
+The restored cottage was filled with antiques, furnishings and items of everyday living.
 Her vision was for visitors to pass through a home that was a slice of life from the mid-1800’s.

 She filled the museum addition with old town records, newspapers and artifacts with local provenance.
 Interestingly, Louise Coburn took on this task of museum building at the age of eighty years and continued work until her death in 1949 at ninety-three.